hemantksingh/messup-learn/Security/Web Security/Cross Site Scripting.md

 * Reflected XSS: the malicious script comes from the current HTTP request itself passed in the query url.
 * Stored (persistent or second-order) XSS: the malicious script comes from the website's database and can be executed repeatedly.
-* DOM-based XSS: the vulnerability exists in client-side code rather than server-side code
+* DOM-based XSS: the vulnerability exists on the client-side, possibly from an injected malicious JS from an untrusted source as opposed to coming from the server.

 XSS allows an attacker to circumvent the same origin policy, which is designed to segregate different websites from each other.